 Sadly, this rendition of Mulan’s tale is also the most popular.
 While Xu Wei did Mulan (and women in general) an incredible disservice, he did succeed in bringing the story of Mulan into the public spotlight.
 Before the Ming Dynasty, Mulan was only mentioned by a handful of poets; after Xu Wei released Mulan Joins the Army, authors and even historians began taking an increasing interest in Mulan’s story.

-Zhu Guozhen was one of the first historians to compile what he believed to be a true account of Mulan’s life, recording his findings in A Minuscule Book from the Yongzhuang Studio.
-Soon afterward, Biographies of Woman Warriors (女俠傳 by 鄒之麟) and Illultrated Accounts of Famous Women throughout the ages (歷代名媛圖說) both produced reprintings of the Ballad of Mulan, crediting Mulan herself as the original author.
+Zhu Guozhen was one of the first historians to compile what he believed to be an accurate account of Mulan’s life, recording his findings in Woman Generals.
+Soon afterward, Biographies of Woman Warriors (女俠傳 by 鄒之麟) and Illustrated Accounts of Famous Women throughout the ages (歷代名媛圖說) both produced reprintings of the Ballad of Mulan, crediting Mulan herself as the original author.

-Although modern historians have begun to question the scholarship of these Ming dynasty historians, the renewed interest in Mulan’s story which emerged during the Ming dynasty helped to propel the legend forward.
+Although modern historians have begun to question the scholarship of these Ming Dynasty historians, the renewed interest in Mulan’s story that emerged during the Ming Dynasty helped to propel this legend forward.